Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Making-a-Clay-Pitcher.md

   <figcaption>Diagram of flattening the base.</figcaption>
 </figure>

-To reinforce the join and fully closed the bottom, I flipped the pitcher over and added a small piece of extra clay inside, pressing it down gently with a rounded tool.
-This helped to compress the base and ensure the form was sealed and stable.
+To reinforce the join and fully close the base, I flipped the pitcher over and added a small piece of extra clay inside, pressing it down gently with a rounded tool.
+This helped to compress the base and ensure the joins were sealed and stable.
 </div>

 <div class="clearfix">